 In recent years, network security specialists have started to focus so much attention on advanced digital threats and cyber-attacks, they forget some of the most basic data management problems.

 One of the objectives of this guide is to help you understand these threats.
 This article includes seven security snags that specialists often forget to take into account, so be sure to keep reading!

 Filing Offices Unlocked

-Without Discretion Print documents
+Without Discretion, Print documents

-Do not Grant Access to All
+Do not Grant Access to All.

 Make A Habit of Having Backups Regularly

-- Hacker attacks or malicious software
+- A potential hacker attack or malicious software

 - Database failures